MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera.md

 # Install R Server 9.1.0 on the Cloudera distribution of Apache Hadoop (CDH)

+Cloudera offers a parcel installation methodology for adding services and features to a cluster.
+If you prefer parcel installation over the regular install script used for deploying R Server on other Hadoop distributions, you can use functionality we provide to create the parcel.

-Microsoft R Server installation on CDH is enhanced in 9.1.0 in two important ways.
+If you've used parcel installation in previous releases of Microsoft R Server, the 9.1.0 release is enhanced in two respects.
 First, instead of using pre-built parcels downloaded from Microsoft, you can generate your own parcel using a new generate_mrs_parcel.sh script.
 Secondly, we added support for Custom Service Descriptors (CSDs).
 You can now deploy, configure, and monitor R Server in CDH as a managed service in Cloudera Manager.

-If you have prior experience installing R Server on CDH, the new workflow consists of the following steps:
+The new revised workflow consists of the following steps:

 1. [Run the generate_mrs_parcel.sh script to create a parcel file](rserver-install-cloudera-generate-parcel.md)
 2. [Add Microsoft R Server as a service using a Custom Service Descriptor (CSD)](rserver-install-cloudera-deploy-activate.md)

-Download and unpacking the distribution is unchanged.
+Download and unpacking the distribution remains the same.
 Instructions are include with the parcel generation article.

 **Feature restrictions in a parcel installation**